lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 # Methodology

-> Biologists tend not to talk about the big ideas; we leave those to physicists.
-We biologists tend to be more comfortable with details, we like to count and list things.
-– Sir Paul Nurse (Chief Executive Director Francis Crick Institute)

 Several _Azolla_ properties make it an interesting plant for 21st century specific challenges.
 To fully realise that potential in practice, we need modern breeding tools and a system biology perspective on the functioning of the symbiosis.
 These modern breeding tools require a fundament of genomic knowledge and know-how.